 I don’t know about you, but I have had about enough of the COVID-19 weight gain.
-While eating at home more has been fun, I realized that I had gotten into some bad splurge habits, eating carbs and comfort foods that I wouldn’t normally eat in a non-covid world.
-So I decided to transition back to healthy heating, making the meals a little more visually pleasing to trick myself out of the carbs.
+While eating at home more has been fun, I realized that I had gotten into some bad splurge habits, eating carbs and comfort foods that I wouldn’t normally eat in a non-covid routine.
+So I decided to transition back to healthy heating, making meals a little more visually pleasing to trick myself out of the carbs.
 It’s my attempt to reframe dieting as spa dining at home rather than ‘taking one for the team’.
 One of my current favorites for inspiration is Donna Hay.
 She has a natural instinct for healthy recipes beautifully presented.
 This is her take on on the Waldorf Salad.
 I remember eating the retro version as a child, but even then feeling like it was extremely dated- all diced, mayonnaisy and tired, often with marshmallows and usually in the company of a congealed salad of some sort.
 Hay’s version of Waldorf breathes new life into the old classic with healthy substitutions and omissions (<—Im talking to you, marshmallows~).

 - 4 Granny Smith (green) apples, thinly sliced